Biodiversarium in Banyuls-sur-Mer

 • Project management

-Architecture Environnement (architect), Tectoniques Ingénieurs (cost consultant), Jacques Anglade (timber structure), IGBAT&CO (MEP engineering, concrete structure, roads and utilities), ITF (Aquarium engineering firm), Inddigo (sustainability consultant)
+Tectoniques (architect, lead), Architecture Environnement (architect), Tectoniques Ingénieurs (cost consultant), Jacques Anglade (timber structure), Igbat&Co (MEP engineering, concrete structure, roads and utilities), ITF (Aquarium engineering firm), Inddigo (sustainability consultant)

 • Photography